-The FSPR is a searchable register of people, businesses and organisations that provide financial services in New Zealand.
+The FSPR is a searchable register of individuals, businesses and organisations that provide financial services in New Zealand.

-The FSPR has been established under the Financial Service Providers (Registration and Dispute Resolution) Act 2008 .
+The FSPR was established under the Financial Service Providers (Registration and Dispute Resolution) Act 2008 .

 The Registrar of Companies is responsible for the FSPR.